GoogleCloudPlatform/firebase-extensions/firestore-palm-chatbot/README.md

 * Order Field: The field by which to order when fetching conversation history.
 If absent when processing begins, the current timestamp will be written to this field.
 Sorting will be in descending order.

 * Cloud Functions location: Where do you want to deploy the functions created for this extension?
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

-* Language model: Which language model do you want to use?

 * Context: Contextual preamble for the language model.
 A string giving context for the discussion.